telefonicaid/fiware-orion/doc/manuals-ld/installation-guide-functional-tests-ubuntu20.04.1.md

 There are lots of command line options for the test suite; use the `-u` option to see all of them.

 In case some functional test case fails, normally due to installation error, and you're not really interested in that case (might be for IPv6 and you aren't interested in IPv6), you can disable test cases.

 Functional test cases can be disabled by exporting an environment variable called `CB_SKIP_FUNC_TESTS`.
 For example, to disable the test case 'direct_https_notifications.test' (you don't want https notification, so ...), do this:

 ```bash
 export CB_SKIP_FUNC_TESTS=0706_direct_https_notifications/direct_https_notifications.test
 ```

-Note that not only the name of the test case file, but also the directoy where it resides is part of the "identifier".
+Note that not only the name of the test case file, but also the directory where it resides is part of the "identifier".
 This is so because different functional test case directories can have test case files with the same name.

 FYI: after following myself the instructions in the installation guides, the following functional tests failed for me: